stock2shop/website/content/help/dolfin.md

 4. Handover and Training

 ### What we need from you
-In order to communicate with your Sage Business Cloud Accounting, we require the following information:
+In order to communicate with your Dolfin accounting system, we require the following information:

+- Product Request URL
+- Order Request URL
+- Company ID
-- Sage Business Cloud Accounting Username
+- Username
-- Sage Business Cloud Accounting Password
+- Password

-Raising orders into Sage Business Cloud Accounting is a straightforward process.
+Raising orders into Dolfin is a straightforward process.
 During the data discussion one of our Technicians will confirm how orders should be raised.

 ### Important concepts